Genre – Young Adult, Contemporary

 Hello and welcome to my blog of wonders.
-Here you can find book reviews of books of all origin and genres.
+Here you can find book reviews of books of all origins and genres.
 I will always be honest when it comes to reviewing any book.
 I try and keep my blog up to date and filled with truthful and fun reviews.
-So let's get started shall we?
+So, let's get started, shall we?

 This was sent to me by the author herself, so thank you very much for sending this my way.
 Regardless if it was sent for review, I have always been truthful on whether I liked it, loved it, disliked it, or hated it.
 The main reason I stay truthful is for me.
 What blog would I be if I lied about every book I read and reviewed?
 I don’t mean to hurt anyone’s feelings but this is my opinion and I am entitled to my own opinion.
 For the books, I have not enjoyed I would still recommend reading only because it may be a totally different experience for someone else.
 So, with that let's get into the review.